portrino/px_hybrid_auth/Documentation/ForUsers/Index.rst

 List of social accounts
 -----------------------

-To create the list of the providers with which the user is connected you have to create a new content element of the type *plugin*.
-Select afterwards the Plugin *PxHybridAuth::Social Accounts* and click the save button.
+To show the list of providers with which the user is connected in frontend you can put a special plugin to your page.
+Select the plugin *PxHybridAuth::Social Accounts* and click the save button.

 .. figure:: ../Images/UserManual/SocialAccounts.png
     :width: 500px